 - The auditing company's name is unknown at the time of the election; - The rotation principle has not been respected.
-Candriam expects companies to change their auditors after 10 years of service and the key audit partner after 5 years in Europe.
-For the rest of the world, Candriam expects the auditors to change after 20 years; - There are known compelling concerns over the Key Audit Partner.
+Candriam expects companies to change their auditors after 10 years of service (in the case of joint auditors, the maximum tenure is 24 years) and the key audit partner after 5 years in Europe.
+For the rest of the world, Candriam expects the auditors to change after 20 years; - There are known compelling concerns over the Key Audit Partner